tsering10/Flask_project/README.md

 #Prerequisites

-What things you need to install the software and how to install them:
+What things you need to install and how to install them:

 > pip install -r requirements.txt

+> pip install folium

 > git clone https://github.com/tsering10/Flask_project.git